 I did it (jumping up and down)!
 I created a gluten-free, vegan pizza crust that I really love...and I have been searching for over a year.
 I have really missed pizza since going gluten free.
 I found my inspiration from the new Daiya frozen pizzas and was surprised that I really liked the crust.
-(Yes, I tried one—but don't worry, I'm not advocating eating frozen pizza, I just like to see what is on the market for vegan and gluten free folks...this is a far too processed to eat on a regular basis).
+While I wouldn’t want to eat frozen pizza on a regular basis, I did find some inspiration for making my own crust at home.
 The issues I found with their crust recipe is that it contains live yeast, which my body dislikes greatly, and xanthan gum, which I personally feel is worth skipping when there are less questionable ingredients like chia and flax to create a binder.
 So, I went to work and created something that is very similar, yet fresher and no doubt healthier.
 Not only do I love the flavor (savory and nutty), it is easily held in the hands for all the fun of eating without a fork, no crumbling.
 I enjoy a crunchy crust, so I pre-bake the crust, but you can skip that step if you like a softer crust.

 Makes crust for one large, thin crust pizza.

 COMBINE the following dry ingredients in a medium bowl with a whisk:

 1/2 c potato starch (or more potato flour if you don't have this on hand)

 1/2 tsp sea salt

 2 Tbsp nutritional yeast flakes